 Extensions were planned and erected, new floors added, and turrets and towers rose.
 Inside, a strange higgledy-piggeldy maze of corridors and rooms took shape.
 The labyrinthine twists are turns of passages are said to have been built that way to confuse the malevolent forces of the dead.

-Some rooms were constructed with 13 walls, because everybody knows that’s an unlucky number that might make the spooky things go away.
-There were staircases that ended in ceilings.
+Some rooms were constructed with 13 walls because everybody knows that’s an unlucky number that might make the spooky things go away.
+Some staircases ended in ceilings.

 The project came to end when Sarah Winchester died in 1922, rather prosaically of a heart attack in her sleep.
 There were no signs of a struggle with a spectral menace bent on avenging the deaths attributed to the Winchester rifle.

 - 2,000 doors